 Having examined why market allocations are often desirable, the book then considers how the government can sometimes improve on them.
 Chapter 10, "Externalities," explains how external effects such as pollution can render market outcomes inefficient and discusses the possible public and private solutions to those inefficiencies.
 Chapter 11, "Public Goods and Common Resources," considers the problems that arise when goods, such as national defense, have no market price.
+Chapter 12, "The Design of the Tax System," describes how the government raises the revenue necessary to pay for public goods.
+It presents some institutional background about the U.S. tax system and then discusses how the goals of efficiency and equity come into play when designing a tax system.

-The next three chapters examine firm behavior and industrial organization.
-Chapter 12, "The Costs of Production," discusses what to include in a firm's costs, and it introduces cost curves.
-Chapter 13, "Firms in Competitive Markets," analyzes the behavior of price-taking firms and derives the market supply curve.
-Chapter 14, "Monopoly," discusses the behavior of a firm that is the sole seller in its market.
+The next five chapters examine firm behavior and industrial organization.
+Chapter 13, "The Costs of Production," discusses what to include in a firm's costs, and it introduces cost curves.
+Chapter 14, "Firms in Competitive Markets," analyzes the behavior of price-taking firms and derives the market supply curve.
+Chapter 15, "Monopoly," discusses the behavior of a firm that is the sole seller in its market.
 It examines the inefficiency of monopoly pricing, the possible policy responses, and the attempts by monopolies to price discriminate.
+Chapter 16, "Monopolistic Competition," looks at behavior in a market in which many sellers offer similar but differentiated products.
+It also discusses the debate over the effects of advertising.
+Chapter 17, "Oligopoly," covers markets in which there are only a few sellers, using the prisoners' dilemma as the model for examining strategic interaction.